neil-edelman/boxes/readme.txt

 Version 1.0.

-This is a dynamic text wrapper for C89/90 based on the the standard library.
+This is a dynamic text wrapper for C89/90 based on the standard library.
 Intended to be used with Modified UTF-8.
 Relatively short.
-Nothing really special about it.
+Supports concatenation, separation, and matching.
+Uses no special format or optimizations.
+Simple.

 License: